flatironinstitute/sciware/24_Types/main.md

 - Pros:
   - Meaningful names document *intention*
-  - Shorter = easier to read and type
+  - Shorter: easier to read and type
 - Cons:
   - Sometimes mouseover hints don't drill down enough
-    - (might just get `Gradebook` and not the actual structure)
+    - (might just get `Gradebook`, not actual structure)
   - Consider whether you'd be better off with an actual class or a [dataclass](https://docs.python.org/3/library/dataclasses.html)

 ### Callable

-- This describes the type of a function stored in a variable.
+- Describes the type of a function stored in a variable.
-- Takes a list with the parameter types (in order), then the return type
+- Takes a list of parameter types (in order), then the return type

 ```python
 from typing import Callable